christabor/skaffold/README.md

 * `static_pages_filetype`: the filetype to use for static pages (e.g html, hbs, templ, etc...)

 ### Models:
-* modelname, properties (obj) - a model name, with child key/value pairs for each model property and value.
+* `modelname, {key: val, key: val}` (map) - a model name, with child key/value pairs for each model property and value.

 ### TODO:
 * More support beyond django (Flask, etc...)